eothmal/homework/README.md

+$cd demo
+$gradle build
+$java -jar buid/libs/*.jar -Dserver.port:8080

-You will be able to test the Spring Boot sample code with Docker
+You will also be able to test the Spring Boot sample code with Docker

 docker run -p 8080:8080 eothmal/springboot-demo-docker